 What Does Spider Mite Damage Look Like?

-Spider Mites cause the following damage:
+Spider Mites on plants cause the following damage:

 - Whitish-yellow or tan spots on the needles and leaves